-Previously, hypsometry was used to summarise the geometry of entire tidal basins or estuaries (Boon and Byrne, 1981; Dieckmann et al., 1987; Townend, 2008), but this may be an oversimplification for estuaries that are relatively long.
-These estuaries typically have a linear bed profile varying from an along-channel constant depth to strongly linear sloping (e.g.
+Previously, hypsometry was used to summarise the geometry of entire tidal basins or estuaries (Boon and Byrne, 1981; Dieckmann et al., 1987; Townend, 2008), but this may be an oversimplification for.
+The whole system descriptions are consistent with the original Strahler (1952) concept of a basin hypsometry based on plan area, which is a valid description in a landform context.
+However, these descriptions oversimplify the along-channel variability in estuaries that are relatively long.